rule

 Text 4

-Having entered the living beings that were thus created with the help of the five gross elements and with having divided Himself as the one [witness, the spirit, the mind] to the ten [senses of perception and action], gives He them a life with the modes.
+Having entered the living beings thus created by the five gross elements and dividing Himself as the one [witness, the spirit, the mind] to the ten [senses of perception and action], engages He them with the modes.
+(Vedabase)

 Text 5